 Each laboratory experiment includes a Pre-Lab Assignment so students can demonstrate that they have thoroughly prepared for their experimental work.
 Information about the Pre-Lab Assignments is provided in the "Remedies for Common Laboratory Ailments" discussion presented as part of the introductory material in the CHM 105 lab manual.
 Students must take responsibility for reviewing these materials, contacting their lab instructor with any questions, and taking the necessary steps to prepare.
 Pre-lab assignments are due at the start of the lab period each week and will be collected by the TA as students enter the lab.
-Any student who does not submit their pre-lab assignment as they enter the lab (face-to-face) or by a set deadline (online) will receive a zero for the pre-lab assignment.
+Any student who does not submit their pre-lab assignment as they enter the lab will receive a zero for the pre-lab assignment.